seanpoyner/intent-graph-generator/README.md

 ## Overview

-The IntentGraph MCP Server v2.1 is designed for **orchestration agents** that need to build agent workflows.
+The IntentGraph MCP Server v2.2 is designed for **orchestration agents** that need to build agent workflows.
 The orchestration agent provides context in an **Orchestration Card**, and an LLM generates the complete intent graph with intelligent optimizations.
+Provides **7 comprehensive MCP tools** for graph generation, validation, analysis, optimization, export, and visualization.

 **Primary Use Cases:**
 - **Microsoft Copilot Studio** - Build complex agent orchestrations